-- 7.a.
+7.a.
 Close all windows then open the PFAM accession PF03460.
 Select a contiguous set of sequences by clicking and dragging on the sequence ID panel.
-Right click on the selected sequence IDs and select Hide Sequences. - 7.b.
+Right click on the selected sequence IDs and select Hide Sequences .

+- 7.b.
 Right click on the blue triangle indicating hidden sequences and select Reveal Sequences.
-(If you have hidden all sequences then you will need to use the alignment window menu option $View \Rightarrow Show \Rightarrow All\ Sequences$.) - 7.c.
+(If you have hidden all sequences then you will need to use the alignment window menu option $View \Rightarrow Show \Rightarrow All Sequences.$) - 7.c.
 Repeat but using a non-contiguous set of sequences.
 Note that when multiple regions are hidden there are two options, Reveal Sequences and Reveal All. - 7.d.
 Repeat the above but hiding and revealing columns instead of sequences. - 7.e.
+Select a region of the alignment, add in some additional columns to the selection, and experiment with the 'Hide all but selected region' function. - 7.f.
 Select some sequences and pick one to represent the rest.
 Bring up the sequence ID pop-up menu for that sequence and select the Represent group with <Sequence ID> option.
 Use the pop-up menu again to reveal the hidden sequences that you just picked a representative for.